What Is a Charitable Remainder Unitrust?

 Net Income Unitrust

 A net income unitrust provides annual payments that can follow the process of a standard unitrust or it can provide net income of the trust, whichever is lower.
-This type of trust is usually preferred by donors who may be younger or otherwise want to wait until later to get larger payments.
+This type of trust is usually preferred by donors who are younger or otherwise want to wait until later to get larger payments.

 Flip Unitrust